apache/activemq-artemis/docs/user-manual/en/persistence.md

 ## Apache ActiveMQ Artemis JDBC Persistence

-The Apache ActiveMQ Artemis JDBC persistence store is still under development and only supports persistence of standard messages and bindings (this is everything except large messages and paging).
+WARNING: The Apache ActiveMQ Artemis JDBC persistence store is under development and is included for evaluation purposes.

+The Apache ActiveMQ Artemis JDBC persistence layer offers the ability to store broker state (Messages, Addresses and other application state) using a database.
+N.B.
+Address full policy Paging (See: [The section on Paging](paging.md)) is currently not supported with the JDBC persistence layer.

+Using the ActiveMQ Artemis File Journal is the recommended configuration as it offers higher levels of performance and is more mature.
+The JDBC persistence layer is targetted to those users who must use a database e.g. due to internal company policy.

+ActiveMQ Artemis currently has support for a limited number of database vendors (older versions may work but mileage may vary):

+1. PostGres 9.4.x
+2. MySQL 5.7.x
+3. Apache Derby 10.11.1.1

 The JDBC store uses a JDBC connection to store messages and bindings data in records in database tables.
-The data stored in the database tables is encoded using Apache ActiveMQ Artemis journal encoding.
+The data stored in the database tables is encoded using Apache ActiveMQ Artemis internal encodings.

 ### Configuring JDBC Persistence

 To configure Apache ActiveMQ Artemis to use a database for persisting messages and bindings data you must do two things.

-1. Add the appropriate JDBC client libraries to the Artemis runtime.
+1. Add the appropriate JDBC driver libraries to the Artemis runtime.
 You can do this by dropping the relevant jars in the lib folder of the ActiveMQ Artemis distribution.

 2. create a store element in your broker.xml config file under the <core> element.
 For example: